epam/EPAM-AI-RUN-Marketplace/README.md

 ### 2.1.
 AWS Account Access Requirements
 ✓ Active AWS Account with a preferred region for deployment
-✓ User or Role with programmatic access to AWS account with permissions to create and manage IAM Roles and Policy Documents
+✓ User or Role with programmatic access to AWS account with permissions to create and manage IAM Roles and Policy Documents.
+WARN!!!
+Do not use the AWS account root user for any deployment or operations !!!

 ### 2.2.
 Domain Name
 ✓ Available wildcard DNS hosted zone in Route53